Marquis of Angeja: List of counts of Vila Verde (1654) and Marquesses of Angeja (1714)

-After the end of the monarchy in 1910, the title of Marquis of Angeja was inherited by the descendants of the Noronha family (Távora de Noronha branch).
+After the end of the monarchy in 1910, the title of Marquis of Angeja was inherited by the descendants of the Noronha family (Noronha de Azevedo Coutinho branch).

 Family name

 The family name associated with these titles was Noronha – their ancestor Alfonso Enriquez (a natural son of King Henry II of Castile), was Count of Noroña, in Castile.

-Due to different heritages and marriages some other family names were added (such as, Camões, Albuquerque Moniz e Sousa, Azevedo Coutinho, Távora) but the original Noronha was always kept.
+Due to different heritages and marriages some other family names were added (such as, Camões, Albuquerque Moniz e Sousa, Azevedo Coutinho) but the original Noronha was always kept.

 Genealogical summary

 António de Noronha, 1st Count of Vila Verde, was a 6th grandson of Pedro de Noronha, Archbishop of Lisbon, who lived in the late 14th/earlier 15th centuries.
 The Archbishop had royal ancestry both through his mother (Isabel of Portugal, a natural daughter of King Ferdinand I of Portugal) and through his father (Alfonso, Count of Noroña y Gigón, a natural son of King Henry II of Castile).